Are you looking for a contractor?

 Product or Service Average Cost Caulking services $1,000–$3,000 (average-sized home) Urethane sealant $8.50 (300 ml) Thermoplastic sealant $8 (300 ml) Noiseproofing sealant $5.50 (300 ml) Latex sealant $2.75 (300 ml)

-The cost of having a house caulked by a professional service can vary based on several factors, such as the home’s square footage and age.
+The cost of having your home caulked by a professional service can vary based on several factors, such as the home’s square footage and age.
 Plan on spending anywhere between $1,000 and $3,000 to caulk an average-sized home.
 The price range also depends on the degree of ease with which the joints can be removed and the gaps sealed.
 The cost will be higher if the gap is larger.
 Typically, it takes half a day to complete but can take up to two days for extensive caulking jobs.

 Companies tend to use a dedicated type of sealant.
 For example, some use silicone-based sealants that are more eco-friendly compared to other caulking products.
 Note that caulking durability depends on the product warranty, which varies according to the quality of the sealant.